Antonio-Cruciani/DREG-DynamicRandomExpanderGenerator/readme.md

 -  $d$ is the minimum required degree in the graph
 -  $c$ is the tolerance ($c\cdot d $= Max Degree in the graph)

-RAES evolves over time following the following rules:
+RAES evolves over time with the following rules: